The Five Great Monasteries that must be visited in Lhasa

 The most abundant sunlight is available in Lhasa, which is exactly what people who are often immersed in haze desire.
 In winter, Lhasa is almost sunny every day, and there are few cloudy days.
 The azure sky confirms its name as the City of Sunlight.
 Additionally, I recommend a Tibetan restaurant as a place to rest.

-Located on Mount Marpo in the northwest of Lhasa, the capital of the Tibet Autonomous Region in China, the Potala Palace is a magnificent structure that combines palaces, castles, and temples.
-It is also a vast and well-preserved ancient palace complex in Tibet.
+Located on Marpo Ri Hill, northwest of Lhasa city center, the capital of Tibet Autonomous Region, China, it is the world's highest-altitude grand building that integrates palace, castle, and monastery.
+It is also the largest and most complete ancient palace-castle complex in Tibet.

-Located in the center of Lhasa's old town, it is a Tibetan Buddhist temple built by King Songtsen Gampo.
-Lhasa is known as a "holy land" because of this statue.
-The temple was originally called "Rasa" and later became the name of the city, evolving into the present "Lhasa".
-After the completion of the Jokhang Temple, it underwent several modifications and expansions during the Yuan, Ming, and Qing dynasties to form its current scale.
+Located in the center of the old town of Lhasa, it is a Tibetan Buddhist temple built by King Songtsen Gampo.
+The reason why Lhasa is known as the 'Holy Land' is related to this statue of Buddha.
+The temple was initially called 'Rasa', which later became the name of the city and evolved into the current 'Lhasa'.
+After its completion, Jokhang Temple underwent numerous modifications and expansions during the Yuan, Ming, and Qing dynasties, forming its current scale.

-The Sera Monastery is located in the northeast of Lhasa, built on a mountainside.
-It is one of the most famous monasteries of the Gelug sect.
-The most well-known activity here is the debate on Buddhist scriptures, which takes place around 3 pm daily (from Monday to Friday).
-The monastery's back mountain is also popular for hiking.
-There is a giant stone halfway up the mountain, where one can meditate and practice mindfulness.
-Seagulls soar in the sky while the sound of the temple's bells fills the air, creating a sense of transcendence.
+Sera Monastery is located in the northeast of Lhasa, built against the mountain, and is one of the most famous monasteries of the Gelug sect.
+The most famous activity here is the debate sessions held around 3 PM every day (Monday to Friday).
+Additionally, you can climb the mountain behind the monastery.
+There is a large rock halfway up the mountain where you can sit and meditate.
+With seagulls circling in the sky and the sound of bells from the monastery, it gives a sense of transcendence and tranquility.

-Have you been to Lhasa without visiting Zhaiba Temple is like wearing a new dress without sewing a collar.
-To go to Zhaiba Temple, there is no bus, only take a shuttle bus or charter a car early in the morning on Yutuo Road.
-Moreover, the shuttle bus returns early, so if you are not careful, you may miss the return bus.
-Zhaiba Temple is a practicing temple, and several caves are very famous.
-It is said to be the place where Lian Hua Sheng and the Tibetan king practiced in the past.
-There is no admission fee in the off-season.
-On the day we went, there were no tourists, only a few pilgrims.
-Standing on the high point of the temple, looking into the distance, the layers of mountains, the blue sky, and the red bushes, it is indeed a good place for practice.
+Visiting Lhasa without going to Zhayeba Monastery is like making a new dress without sewing the collar.
+There are no public buses to Zhayeba Monastery; you can either take a shuttle bus from Yutuo Road early in the morning or hire a car.
+The shuttle bus returns quite early, so if you're not careful, you might miss it.
+Zhayeba Monastery is a place of spiritual practice, with several famous caves said to be the meditation sites of Guru Rinpoche and the Tibetan King.
+During the off-season, there is no entrance fee.
+On the day we visited, there were no tourists, only a few pilgrims.
+From the high points of the monastery, you can see for miles around: layered mountains, a clear blue sky, and red shrubs.
+It is indeed a great place for spiritual practice.